rickli-cloud/headscale-console/README.md

 **A WebAssembly-powered client for connecting to your Headscale nodes via SSH, VNC, or RDP — directly from the comfort of your browser.** Includes an optional self-service integration for seamless device onboarding and management.

-> [!NOTE]
-> This project is under active development and has not yet reached a stable release.
-> Expect occasional breaking changes until v1.0.0.

 ## Features

 - **SSH Console** — Secure terminal access to your nodes